 Jump to topic

 Vyvanse is manufactured by Shire, the same pharmaceutical company that makes Adderall XR.
 It comes in chewable tablets or capsules ranging from 10 mg to 70 mg doses.
+It is the brand name for lisdexamfetamine dimesylate.

 The National Survey on Drug Use and Health lists Vyvanse in the same group as other amphetamine-based drugs.
 However, it doesn’t actually contain an active amphetamine.
 Lisdexamfetamine is a prodrug — meaning that it is inactive until the body metabolizes it.